cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 **column_class**
 <br>Information about the kind of data from perspective of the data vault method.
-It should be used during DDL generation, when indexes or primary key contrainst are generated, to identify the columns of interest.
+It should be used during DDL generation, when indexes or primary key contraints are generated, to identify the columns of interest.

 Possible values:
 * **key** - the column is the hub key or link key of a hub or link